Cape May Peninsula AVA

 Cape May Peninsula is an American Viticultural Area (AVA) located in the southernmost region of New Jersey.
-It was established on April 5, 2018 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Dr. Alfred Natali, owner of Natali Vineyards, LLC, on behalf of the ad hoc Cape May Wine Growers Association, proposing the viticultural area named "Cape May Peninsula."
+It was established as the nation's 241st and the state's fourth wine appellation on April 6, 2018 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Dr. Alfred Natali, owner of Natali Vineyards, LLC, on behalf of the ad hoc Cape May Wine Growers Association, proposing the viticultural area named "Cape May Peninsula."
 The 126635 acre wine appellation includes most of Cape May and a small portion of Cumberland Counties.
 The region is characterized by well-drained sandy or sandy loam soils of low to moderate fertility, and a relatively long growing season.
 The climate is strongly moderated by the influence of the Atlantic Ocean and Delaware Bay.
-The region is in hardiness zones 6b, 7a, and 7b.
+The region is in hardiness zones range from 7a to 8a.
 The appellation lies entirely within the pre-established Outer Coastal Plain AVA, yet has a unique terroir with a more moderate temperature and a longer growing season.
 The distinguishing features of the Cape May Peninsula AVA are its temperature and soils.